RonanLc/Snoopytech/doc/Rapports/Maximilien_Kulbicki.md

 make it in steel.
 In the case we make it in steel, we might not need a support for the motor's axe.
 Thus, I only modeled the support for the motor's foot, since the modeling for the axe is similar.

-## Assmebly
+## Assembly

-Finally, I attached the head desgined last week to the body to get a first preview of the assembly.
+Finally, I attached the head designed last week to the body to get a first preview of the assembly.

 ![assembly_head](https://user-images.githubusercontent.com/95374519/198837129-d87fb6bd-d6a1-41e4-b9e3-22690e76c07c.png)